genomehubs/demo/README.md

 - `demo.sh` - set up a GenomeHubs site hosting a mirror of the core database for the Glanville fritillary, *Melitaea cinxia*
 - `import.sh` - import the genome of the winter moth, *Operophtera brumata*, into a GenomeHubs site from FASTA and GFF

+## Troubleshooting

+- If the easy-mirror container is unable to connect to the mysql-server container this is usually because the mysql-server cintainer configuration did not finish before the easy-mirror container started.
+This will usually be resolved by rerunning the script.

+- If the containers already exist when either demo script is run, they will be removed.
+Rerun the the script to continue.

+- If any of the containers fail to run correctly with a permissions error this is likely to be due to running the scripts as a user with a UID other than 1000.
+There are work arounds for this but we are unable to support problems caused by incompatible users/permissions.
+Try again on a server/vm wher you are able to run Docker as UID 1000.